 The Gambling Act 2003 allows casinos to be open 24 hours a day.
 They must close on Christmas Day, Good Friday, and Anzac Day.
 The majority of casinos in the country do not operate 24 hours a day; Sky City Auckland is the exception.

-New Zealand’s Gambling Act also prohibits operators from building new casinos.
-Operators cannot renew their licenses, but they can’t make new properties until the act has been updated.
-As we’ve seen in Auckland, casino operators can renovate their properties.
-Operators can renovate their properties, such as expanding or building new restaurants, but they cannot add electronic gaming machines or new table games.
+New Zealand’s Gambling Act also bans operators from creating new casinos.
+Operators can’t renew their licenses but they cannot build new casinos until the act is updated.
+The casino operators have the ability to renovate their properties, as we saw in Auckland.
+Casino operators can renovate their properties by building new restaurants or expanding existing ones, but they are not allowed to add electronic gaming machines or table games.

 New Zealand casino operators must ensure that patrons are safe gamblers.
 Operators must also ensure that visitors have access to a variety of literature, including pamphlets explaining the odds of winning certain games or information on spot signs of problem gambling.
 All staff that comes in direct contact with gamblers must be able to recognize problem gambling behavior.
 The law requires casinos to offer training in problem gambling awareness.